February 06, 2018

 For our breakfast:

-The hotel prepared a packed breakfast for us.
-So, we just ate at the Angkor Wat while waiting for the sunrise.
+The hotel prepared a packed breakfast for us, so we just ate at Angkor Wat while waiting for the sunrise.
 Actually, there's no need to worry about breakfast because there are many food stalls there.

 Note:

-Don't throw or lost your ticket because every time you enter a temple they will check it.
+Don’t throw away or lose your ticket because every time you enter a temple, they will check it.

 Check this link for our hotel: